Eddie Rosario Player Props: Braves vs. Brewers

-The Atlanta Braves, including Eddie Rosario (.188 batting average in his past 10 games), take on starting pitcher Julio Teheran and the Milwaukee Brewers at American Family Field, Sunday at 2:10 PM ET.
+The Atlanta Braves and Eddie Rosario (.300 slugging percentage over his past 10 games, including one homer), battle starting pitcher Adrian Houser and the Milwaukee Brewers at Truist Park, Friday at 7:20 PM ET.

-He racked up two hits (going 2-for-4) in his last appearance against the Brewers.
+He had a hitless showing in his last game (0-for-2) against the Red Sox.

 Eddie Rosario Game Info & Props vs. the Brewers